StyraInc/regal/README.md

 Regal will automatically search for a configuration file (`.regal/config.yaml` or `.regal.yaml`) in the current directory, and if not found, traverse the parent directories either until either one is found, or the top of the directory hierarchy is reached.
-If no configuration file is found, Regal will use the default configuration.
+If no configuration file is found, and no file is found at `~/.config/regal/config.yaml` either, Regal will use the default configuration.

 A custom configuration may be also be provided using the `--config-file`/`-c` option for `regal lint`, which when provided will be used to override the default configuration.

+### User-level Configuration

+Generally, users will want to commit their Regal configuration file to the repo containing their Rego source code.
+This allows configurations to be shared among team members and makes the configuration options available to Regal when running as a [CI linter](https://docs.styra.com/regal/cicd) too.

+Sometimes however it can be handy to have some user defaults when a project configuration file is not found, hasn't been created yet or is not applicable.

+In such cases Regal will check for a configuration file at `~/.config/regal/config.yaml` instead.

 ## Ignoring Rules